the erosive process that reduces the size of glaciers

 Andesite=Intermediate volcanic rocks containing 54 to 62 percent silica and moderate amounts of iron and magnesium.

-precipitation falling from clouds in the form of ice crystals
+water falling from clouds in the form of ice crystals

 Surprisingly, snowfall need not be falling as long as the amount of snow in the air (falling or blowing) reduces visibility to less than 400m (0.25 miles).

-material in the top layer of the surface of the earth in which plants can grow (especially with reference to its quality or use)
+material in the top layer of the surface of the earth

 A horizon=The uppermost layer of soil composed of a mixture of organic matter and leached and weathered minerals. (syn: topsoil)